New Brexit deal drops Irish border backstop

 Related checks will happen when goods arrive to Northern Ireland, rather across the island of Ireland.

-UK authorities will be in charge of applying EU custom rules in Norther Ireland, which will be the new entry point to the EU single market.
+UK authorities will be in charge of applying EU custom rules in Northern Ireland, which will be the new entry point to the EU single market.
 It also marks a concession from the EU side.

 "Squaring this circle", as Barnier described it, means the UK tariffs will apply to goods entering from third countries that are not at risk of entering the single market, and a list of exempted goods will be drawn up.
 No EU tariff will apply to personal goods either.